YottaDB/YDBDoc/MessageRecovery/errors.rst

 CALLINTCOMMIT, TCOMMIT at call-in-level=xxxx not allowed as corresponding TSTART was done at lower call-in-level=yyyy.

-Run Time Error: This indicates that at least one call-in invocation happened in between when the TP transaction started (either through a ydb_tp_s() call in C or a TSTART command in M) and when the corresponding transaction commit is attempted (through a TCOMMIT command in M).
+Run Time Error: This indicates that at least one call-in invocation happened in between when the TP transaction started (either through a ydb_tp_s() call in C or a TSTART command in M), and when the corresponding transaction commit is attempted (through a TCOMMIT command in M).

-Action: If a TP transaction is started using SimpleAPI, and the user function driven by ydb_tp_s() does a call-in invocation, care should be taken to ensure the call-in code does not do a TCOMMIT.
+Action: If a TP transaction is started using SimpleAPI, and the user function driven by ydb_tp_s() does a call-in invocation, care should be taken to ensure that the call-in code does not do a TCOMMIT.

 ----------------
 CALLINTROLLBACK